 What Is A Whoopie Pie?

 Perhaps the best and easiest way to describe a whoopie pie to someone who has never had one is that it’s like a chocolate cake sandwich shaped like a cookie.

 Apart from different filling options, the whoopie pie flavor can also be changed.
-If you are not a fan of chocolate, you can use vanilla or pumpkin.
-It makes use of a soft batter that is a mix of a cake batter and cookie dough.
+If you’re not a fan of chocolate, you can make vanilla, red velvet whoopie pies or pumpkin whoopie pies.

 In a nutshell, these cookies should taste like a frosted chocolate cake.

 Where Did The Whoopie Pie Come From?

 This delicious snack hails from Pennsylvania Amish tradition but is also considered a New England classic.
 They’re also a favored treat in Maine.

 Commercially, the whoopie pie has been sold since 1925.
-Up until today, it is still being sold in various stores.
+Even today, you can find it still being sold in many stores.